4rombusiness/Godot-Android-Toast/README.md

 GodotToast
 ==========
-This is an Android share plugin for [Godot Game Engine](https://godotengine.org/) 3.2.2 or higher.
-With that you'll be able to make Toasts.
+This is an Android plugin for [Godot Game Engine](https://godotengine.org/) 3.2.2 or higher.
+With that you'll be able to make native android Toasts.

 ![Image Sharing Screenshot](/media/screenshot.png "Image Sharing Screenshot")